tdbianco/starter-hugo-academic/content/course/preparing-testing-session/preparing-testing-session.md

 initiative, some others may be shy and cautious.
-Culture plays a significant role in individual differences: in some parts of the world, children are not used to receiving explanations, and may feel confused if you are too talkative, in some other parts, they are used to receive structuring from the adults, and may feel upset if you do not engage with them directly.
-You are the best judge of what is the local custom with children, so try out different strategies that are compatible with what you experience at home and at work.
+Culture plays a significant role in individual differences: in some parts of the world, children are not used to receiving explanations, and may feel confused if you are too talkative, in some other regions, they are used to receive structuring from the adults, and may feel upset if you do not engage with them directly.
+If you are a local, you are the best judge of what is the local custom with children, so try out different strategies that are compatible with what you experience at home and at work.

-**Some (or many) children will cry or whine when you cap them.** Make peace with this realisation.
+**Some (or many) children will cry or whine when you cap them.** Make peace with it.
 When a child cries because of something that we did, we feel awful: are we monsters?
 Shall we stop?
 Is it all wrong and unnatural?
 But a child's cry has evolved thousands of years exactly to trigger this kind of feeling - it is instinctive and it does not mean that what you are doing is harmful.
-It is simply novel.
-*Turning the tides and calming the child all depends if you let that cry arouse your negative feelings.*
+It is simply novel. *Turning the tides and calming the child all depends if you do not let that cry arouse your negative feelings.*

 Just like you ignore turbulence on a plane, behave calmly to feel calm: